1909 – Three Founding Members, Three Fancied and Three Phantasmagoric Ones

 after that 1908 congress out of disagreement with the non-admittance of

-from Geneva, formerly a F.I.F.A. vice-president, who represented the
+from Geneva, formerly a F.I.F.A. vice-president (he had been present at

 francophone clubs of Switzerland loath to renounce on matches against